 - The right to procedural due process

-A civil rights attorneys ensure citizens can exercise their civil liberties by representing discriminated individuals in court.
+Civil rights attorneys ensure citizens can exercise their civil liberties by representing discriminated individuals in court.
 Americans have the right to live free of discrimination of age, sex, sexuality, religion, class, nation of origin, and ability.
-Common cases a civil rights attorney include fighting:
+Some common cases civil rights attorneys take on include:

 - Cruel sentences and punishments